 Men are different than women.
 Calchas didn't flinch, even when Odysseus pressed the sharp edge of his sword against his chest.
 In fact, he did nothing at all.
 Nevertheless, Odysseus' looks changed.
 I couldn't tell exactly in what way; but for some reason the Ithacan became suddenly restless, unsteady.

-Perhaps it had something to do with what they were talking about.
-Because they were talking, that, I remember clearly.
+It must have had something to do with what they were talking about.
 It was about some kind of truth, the future, and the augur Tiresias.

 I had already heard that name from soldiers, always pronounced with awe.
 Odysseus seemed to fear Tiresias.
-Every time Calchas' said his name, he become more restless.
-When he left eventually, it looked like fleeing.
+Every time Calchas' said his name, he became more restless.
+When he left eventually, it looked like he was fleeing.

 I followed him.
 I do not know why.
 Despite the warning voices in my head, I stumbled after him, followed him to the camp limits then cowered in the shadows, waiting.